vechain/vebetterdao-contracts/Readme.md

 ### Contracts (contracts/) 📜

 Core smart contracts written in Solidity.
-Managed with Hardhat, these contracts are ready for deployment on the Vechain Thor blockchain.
+Managed with Hardhat, these contracts are ready for deployment on the VeChain Thor blockchain.

 ### Artifacts (artifacts/) 🏺